finteger/finteger.github.io/learning/user-input.md

   }
 }
 ```
-" %}

 #### Bonus: CheckboxListTile & SwitchListTile

 These convenience widgets are the same checkbox and switch widgets,
 but support a label (as a `ListTile`).

-{% render docs/code-and-image.md,
-image:"fwe/user-input/SpecialListTiles.gif",
-caption: "This figure shows a column containing a CheckboxListTile and
-a SwitchListTile being toggled."
-alt: "A ListTile with a leading icon, title text, and a trailing checkbox being
-checked and unchecked.
-It also shows a ListTile with a leading icon, title text
-and a switch being toggled on and off."
-code:"
 ```dart
 double timeDilation = 1.0;
 bool _lights = false;